SQLite LAG() Function

 • Second, because there is no preceding value available for the first row, the LAG() function returned the default value of zero.

-2) Using SQL LAG() function over partition by example
+2) Using SQLite LAG() function over partition by example

 The following statement uses the LAG() function to return the difference in invoice amounts for every customer over subsequent years: